filippomazzoli/filippomazzoli.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://mathdept.ucr.edu/'>University of California Riverside</a>.
+subtitle: Skye Hall 378, <a href='https://mathdept.ucr.edu/'>University of California Riverside</a>.
 900 University Ave.
 Riverside, CA 92521 U.S.A.

 profile:
   align: right